-Where more than five allotments are served by a private right of way, Land Information New Zealand (LINZ) by way of Council requires the ROW be named, and numbered accordingly.
+Where more than five allotments are served by a private right of way the council requires the ROW be named, and numbered accordingly.
 The name of the right of way must be submitted to Council for approval following the process set out above.

 Where five or less allotments are served by a private right of way the ROW may be officially named following the procedures set out in this policy.

-5. Guidelines for the selection of new road names
+5. Guidelines for the selection of new road names.

-- 1. There must not be another street named the same in the Queenstown Lakes District emergency services area or within 30km of the QLDC district boundary. - Identical names or homophones in the District or within 30km of the District boundary, will not be accepted.
-If the road name consists of more than one word (excluding the suffix) then the significant part of the word must not be the same as the significant part of any other road name i.e. Coronet Peak Road and Peak View Ridge are fine, but Coronet Peak Road and Coronet Drive would not be accepted. - 3.
-The name has significant local content or meaning.
+- 1. There must not be another street named the same in the Queenstown Lakes District emergency services area or within 30km of the QLDC district boundary. - 2.
+Identical names or homophones in the District or within 30km of the District boundary, will not be accepted.
+If the road name consists of more than one word (excluding the suffix) then the significant part of the word must not be the same as the significant part of any other road name i.e. Coronet Peak Road and Peak View Ridge are fine, but Coronet Peak Road and Coronet Drive would not be accepted a) Common or established theme b) Historical Person or Event

+3. The name has significant local content or meaning.
 The name should reflect one of the following: